Privacy policy.

 Under UK GDPR, clients have several rights concerning their personal data.
 These include:

-• the right to erasure; clients have a right to withdraw consent to process their data and ask that their data be deleted or removed where there is no compelling reason for its continued processing.
+The right to erasure; clients have a right to withdraw consent to process their data and ask that their data be deleted or removed where there is no compelling reason for its continued processing.
 Where clients have provided consent to the collection, processing and transfer of their data, they have the right to withdraw that consent at any time.
 There will be no consequences for withdrawing their consent.
-However, in some cases, I may continue to use the data where permitted by having a legitimate legal reason for doing so.
+However, in some cases, I may continue to use the data, provided I have a legitimate legal reason for doing so.

-• the right to restrict processing; clients have a right to prevent processing their data.
+The right to restrict processing; clients have the right to prevent processing of their data.

-Any requests to view, amend, or delete personal information must be made in writing at christine@thelosstherapist.co.uk.
+Please make any requests to view, amend, or delete personal information in writing at christine@thelosstherapist.co.uk.
 All such requests will be actioned within one month of receipt.
-If I refuse a client's request under rights of access, a reason will be provided, and the client maintains a right to legal challenge.
+If I refuse a client's request under the right of access, a reason will be provided, and the client maintains the right to a legal challenge.

 Clients can see more about their rights at: